The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-What is the average cost of living abroad?
+What is the cost of living where you’re headed?

 What is the average cost of medical care abroad?

-In some countries outside of the United States, health care is more affordable.
-If you’re expecting high medical bills during your retirement, consider moving to one of these countries.
-Mexico and France are known for their affordable healthcare.
-Research the location you are considering retiring to and find out what their healthcare policy is.
+In some countries outside of the United States, health care is less expensive for individuals.
+Mexico and France are just two examples of nations known for their affordable health care options.
+If you’re expecting high medical bills (and even if you aren’t), research the location you are considering retiring to and find out what their healthcare policy is.
 It could save you a significant amount of money.

-Will I still have to pay income tax in the United States if I move abroad?
+Will you have to pay income tax to the host country?

 You are not required to renounce your citizenship to retire abroad.
-Also, once you waive it, you can’t reapply to be a citizen.
+But should you decide to waive it, you can’t reapply to be a citizen.
 The decision is permanent.

-How do I manage my money from abroad?
+How will you manage your money from abroad?

-First, make sure you have online access to all your assets, including bank accounts, investments, and other financial institutions.
-Get all your assets in order before moving.
-Make sure you are prepared for startup costs when moving to a new country.
-You might need furniture, a deposit on your rental, or a rental car.
-Also, your one-way flight can be expensive.
-Double check that you won’t experience any holds on your accounts and tell your bank that you are moving in advance.
+Before you leave, make sure you have online access to all your assets, including bank accounts, investments, and other financial institutions.
+Double check that you won’t experience any holds on your accounts, and definitely tell your bank that you are moving in advance.
 Talk to other retirees in the country you are considering to see what other avenues are available to help you manage your money.

 Make sure you know how your 401k will be taxed in your new country before retiring abroad.
 Each place has different rules.
 Depending on whether or not you renounce your U.S. citizenship, you may also end up owing double taxes it.

-Should I buy or rent my property abroad?
+Will you buy or rent a property abroad?

-Do I need a special visa to retire abroad?
+Do you need a special visa to retire abroad?